Open Bible Data Home About News OET Key

 Parallel TIT 1:16

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

 BI Tit 1:16 ©

-OET (OET-RV) they say that they know God, but their actions show that they don’t, and so they’re detestable.
+OET (OET-RV)they say that they know God, but their actions show that they don’t, and so they’re detestable.
 They can no longer accept teaching so they’re unsuitable for any good work.

 OET-LVThey_are_confessing to_have_known god, but by_their works they_are_disowning him, being detestable and unpersuadable, and unqualified for any good work.